moodle/devdocs/docs/apis/subsystems/group/index.md

 This is explained in more detail on the [Groups access control](https://docs.moodle.org/dev/Groups_access_control) page.

+Only groups with `participation` enabled are availble for use in Separate and Visible groups mode.
+This is enabled by default for groups with *Visible to all* or *Visible to members* visibility (See below) but is always disabled for groups with *See own membership* or *Membership is hidden*.

+## Group visibility

+To help protect user privacy, each group has a `visibility` setting, which controls who can see the group and its members.
+The possible values are defined as constants in the `\core_group\visibility` class.

+Users with the `moodle/course:viewhiddengroups` capability can always see all groups, regardless of their visibility.
+Otherwise, the following restrictions apply:
+- Visible to all (`visibility::ALL` constant) - Everyone can see the group and its members.
+This is the default, and the legacy behaviour for all groups before Moodle 4.2.
+- Visible to members (`visibility::MEMBERS` constnat) - Only members of the group can see the group, and members of the group can see each others' membership of the group.
+- See own membership (`visibility::OWN` constant) - Only members of the group can see the group, and members **cannot** see each others' membership, only their own.
+- Membership is hidden (`visibility::NONE` constnat) - No-one can see the group or its members.

+The core API functions in groupslib such as `groups_get_all_groups()` and `groups_get_members()` will respect the group visibility and the current user's permissions, so use these as far as possible when fetching data about groups and their members.
+The `\core_group\visibility` class also has helper functions to determine whether a user is allowed to see a group, or its members.

 ## File locations

 The Groups API is currently defined in [lib/grouplib.php](https://github.com/moodle/moodle/blob/master/lib/grouplib.php).
 This contains global functions which have the `groups_` prefix, for example: `groups_get_group()`.